ssbsukirat/medicine/Neurology/Seizure.md

   - ![[seizurevsyncope.png]]
   - **Psychogenic Seizures**: Conversion reactions resembling seizures, differentiated by behaviors, duration, and EEG findings.
 	  - side-to-side turning of the head, ictal eye closure, asymmetric and large-amplitude shaking movements of the limbs, twitching of all four extremities without loss of consciousness, and pelvic thrusting are more commonly associated with psychogenic
+	  - diagnosis of psychogenic seizures also does not exclude a concurrent diagnosis of epilepsy, because the two may coexist.

 ### TREATMENT